Tender Braised Lamb Shanks with Figs and Red Wine

 1. Season.
 Rub lamb shanks generously with salt and pepper.
 Sprinkle flour all over to lightly coat.
 The flour will thicken the sauce later.

 2. Sear.
 Add oil to the pan.
-Sear lamb on all sides until golden browned, on medium-high heat.
+Add the lamb shanks for a quick sear on each side, until golden brown.

 3. Add braising liquid.
 Remove lamb shanks and set aside on a plate.
-In the same pan, reduce heat to medium and add onion, garlic, and pinch of salt.
+In the same pan, reduce heat to medium.
+Add onion, garlic, and pinch of salt.
+Cook until soft.
 Deglaze with red wine, making sure to scrape up the fond or browned bits on the bottom of the pan.
 Add tomatoes and crush with a potato masher or back of a wooden spoon.
-Add rosemary, thyme, bay leaves, chopped up dried figs, and beef broth.
+Add fresh rosemary, fresh thyme, bay leaves, chopped up dried figs, and beef stock or chicken stock.

 4. Braise.
 Return lamb shanks to the red wine sauce.
 Cover pot and simmer on medium-low heat until fork tender and falling off the bone, 2.5-3 hours. *Slow cooker and Instant Pot (pressure cooker) directions in the recipe card.*